Clubs and associations

 The Legal Information Clinic at McGill has adapted some of its services so that they are accessible remotely.
 Students can get in touch with the Clinic's team by phone or email for help obtaining legal information, referrals and Commissioner of Oaths services.
 Students can also consult the Clinic for assistance in navigating academic disputes with the University.

 myInvolvement is your online portal for student involvement and skillsbuilding, and to see your Co-curricular record (CCR).
 Access myInvolvement to discover workshops, events, volunteer opportunities, and more, including many remote opportunities.
 Learn more about myInvolvement on this website or access the platform directly using your McGill credentials.

 The McGill Office of Religious and Spiritual Life (MORSL) is dedicated to supporting every student’s inner wellness across all religious, secular and spiritual identities, and to creating a more inclusive culture.
 They offer virtual services, programming and community faith connections on- and off- campus.
-This Fall, join in live online classes in meditation techniques and yoga, or catch up on your own schedule with their YouTube videos and guiding resources.
+This Winter, join in live online classes in meditation techniques and yoga, or catch up on your own schedule with their YouTube videos and guiding resources.
 You can also discover different faith communities at McGill through the MORSL website.

 You can connect with a Service Point agent through phone, chat, email, or virtual appointment.